MackHartley/RoundedProgressBar/README.md

 Unfortunately, these issues weren't acceptable for my use case, and that library was the best option I could find online.
 So not one to settle I decided to make something better suited for what I needed.

-This is not to say that library is bad, it is quite good and has many more features than this library.
-However, my focus with this library was to make something simple that did a good job at just being a standard 0 - 100% style progress bar.
+This is not to say that library is bad, it is quite good and has many more features than my library.
+However, my focus with this library was to make something simple that did a good job at just being a standard 0 to 100% style progress bar.

 # Contributing 🤝
 Feel free to open up issues on this repo to report bugs or request features.
 Additionally if you'd like to contribute to the library feel free to open up a pull request.